AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 Internal server error.
 ***

-## `Get All Identity Providers from Tenant`
+## `Get all Identity Providers from Tenant`

-Get all Identity Providers from a Tenant.
+Get all identity providers from a tenant.

 ### Request